gregsdennis/Manatee.Json/docs_source/usage/schema.md

 var nonObjectResults = schame.Validate(nonObject);
 ```

-> **IMPORTANT** You may have noticed that the second parameter is not used.
-This parameter is used internally for validating subschema and resolving references and should not be used explicitly.

-The various results objects are of type `SchemaValidationResults`, which has two properties:
+The various results objects are of type `SchemaValidationResults`.
+More information about the results object can be found in the next section.

-- IsValid - Indicates if the tested JSON value is valid,
-- Errors - A collection of errors found while validating.
-Each error lists a JSONPath to the problem element and a message which describes the issue.

 In the above example, the following would be reported: